 With the push of a button, you can use MATLAB® and Simulink® to generate code and run it on hardware.
-However, coding is just one task – learn how you can use MATLAB and Simulink to design, code, and verify your next embedded system from prototyping to production.
+However, coding is just one task – learn how you can use MATLAB, Simulink, and Polyspace to design and code and verify your next embedded system from prototyping to production.
 You can:

 - Generate optimized C, C++, CUDA, Verilog, VHDL, and Structured Text

 - Use floating- and fixed-point design tools to make cost vs. performance tradeoffs